-Article 3 Remuneration for Board Directors and Committee Members
+3. Remuneration for Board members and Committee members

 Board Directors shall be paid a salary in accordance to the Annual General Meeting's decision, as stipulated in Article 79 (1) of Act No. 2/1995 respecting Public Limited Companies.
 Sub-committee members shall also be paid remuneration as decided by the Annual General Meeting.